Darien Public Schools: Elementary schools

 Royle School serves about 430 students from kindergarten through fifth grade.
 The school's colors are blue and white.
 Its mascot, Sir Learn-a-Lot, is a suit of armor that stands at the main entrance of the school.
 Professional hockey player Hugh Jessiman (b.
 1984), attended the school, as well as Ox Ridge School.

 When the Royle School was in a building on the Post Road, movies were shown there until the town movie theater was built in the 1920s.

-As of 2003, the school has held an annual "Royle Wrap Up" fundraiser for 17 years.
+As of 2003, the school had held an annual "Royle Wrap Up" fundraiser for 17 years.
 Students sell wrapping paper, candles and gifts in their neighborhoods for the fundraising drive, which accounts for 70 percent of the school Parent Teacher Organization's annual budget.
 The school enrichment program, funded by the PTO, brings in authors and drama companies to the school and includes an annual class field trip.

 The school has held an annual "Back to School Family Picnic" in September.
 There are competitions among classes, with prizes for boys and girls, making all participants winners.
 Events include a sack race, "balloon pop race", a water-balloon tossing contest, a tug of war, and the launching of 20 silver balloons (one for each classroom) with postcards attached.